tossinramen/shapes_api/README.md

 ## Open Source Contributions
 Our API is designed with extensibility as a core principle.
 You can extend any Shape for tool calling, MCP, and more.

-Star and contribute to this repository to receive complimentary hosting for your integration,.
+Star and contribute to this repository to receive free hosting for your integration.
 We will also be directing traffic from our user base to your integration.

 ## What is the Shapes API?
 Shapes API provides a programmatic way to integrate Shapes into any application or platform.
 It follows the OpenAI-compatible API standard, making it easy to implement with existing libraries and SDKs.